RoelYoon/baekjoon-scraper-api/README.md

 # baekjoon-scrapper-api
 This is a fork of smartwe's baekjoon-api.
-The original api is currently broken because it does not pass baekjoon's bot ddetection.
+The original api is currently broken because it does not pass baekjoon's bot detection.
 ## solved.ac & acmicpc.net api

 ### installing requirements